 The European Commission invited RSPG to assess different possible scenarios for the use of the frequency bands 1980-2010 MHz and 2170-2200 MHz beyond 2027.
 RSPG considered, inter alia, the existing national licenses/authorisations and the current use of that band for MSS in the EU and in some other countries of the European geographical area (section 1) and the latest technological developments in satellite communications and trends in the provision of mobile satellite services (section 2).
 RSPG identified future different possible MSS usages of these frequency bands 1980-2010 MHz and 2170-2200 MHz beyond 2027: 1) CGC/EAN, 2) Generic MSS (voice, data), 3) M2M/IoT ecosystem, 4) (Wideband) NTN - D2D (section 3).
-Further to an assessment, taking into account relevant EU policies and considering the efficient and effective use of the said frequency bands, in section 3.3 (Assessment on scenarios on possible band segmentation of the 2 GHz MSS frequency band beyond 2027),RSPG identified different possible scenario(s) for the use of the frequency bands 1980-2010 MHz and 2170-2200 MHz beyond 2027.
+Further to an assessment, taking into account relevant EU policies and considering the efficient and effective use of the said frequency bands, RSPG identified different possible scenario(s) for the use of the frequency bands 1980-2010 MHz and 2170-2200 MHz beyond 2027 (section 3.2) and possible band segmentations of the 2 GHz MSS frequency band beyond 2027 (section 3.3).